Columbia Lectures in International Studies: Origins and goals

 The series was announced in March 1962, with the first installment airing on March 26.
 The impetus for the series came from Armand G. Erpf, an investment banker for Loeb, Rhoades & Co. with an interest in the arts and letters.
 Erpf was also head of Columbia Associates, an alumni and benefactor organization for the university.
 Loeb, Rhoades had previously been involved in the investment deals that led to the creation of the Metropolitan Broadcasting Corporation (known as Metromedia beginning in 1961) following the demise of the DuMont Television Network; when Erpf heard that Metromedia had a vacant half-hour in its early morning schedule, he came up with the idea of the lecture series.
 Columbia Associates provided the financing for the new series, which had no commercial sponsorship.

-William A. Wood, a professor of journalism who was directory of the university's Office of Radio-TV relations, assisted the faculty participants in the planning and production of the programs.
-The initial commitment by the university was for 100 half-hour programs; this represented its deepest foray yet into the world of television.
+William A. Wood, a professor of journalism who was director of the university's Office of Radio–TV relations, assisted the faculty participants in the planning and production of the programs.
+The initial commitment was for 100 half-hour programs; this represented the university's deepest foray yet into the world of television.

 Among the goals of the series was to give viewers a better understanding of the trouble spots of the world and to provide historical and political background to events in the news.

 Grayson L. Kirk, the president of the university, said of the series, "It is my confident hope that the programs will stimulate new thinking and new curiosity.
 I trust they will send members of the viewing audiences back to their books on the subjects under discussion."

 Paul Noble served as the producer of the lectures for Metropolitan Broadcasting.
 The head of WNEW-TV, Bennet H. Korn, and his staff pointed to the Columbia Seminars as an important part of the station's cultural programming, along with symphony orchestra broadcasts and other performing arts shows; Korn said that he when looking for such programming, "I thought in terms of all New York, with love for it.
 I wanted serious things, beautiful things, which are hard to find and produce."
 In part, however, these shows served to offset criticism of WNEW-TV's prime-time schedule, which was dominated by reruns of recently concluded crime shows such as Peter Gunn, Outlaws, and Dragnet.